Basis of preparation of the financial statements

 mix of net debt are revalued to balance sheet rates

-with net unrealised gains and losses included in current
+with net unrealised gains and losses being shown as

-difference between spot and forward rate for these contracts
+The difference between spot and forward rate for these

-is recognised as part of net finance expense over the
+contracts is recognised as part of net interest payable

 forward exchange contracts hedging transaction exposures